 Arrivals in and dispatches from warehouse

-Arrivals in and dispatches from commission stocks, sales stocks and similar warehouses
+Arrivals in and dispatches from consignment stocks, sales stocks and similar warehouses

-Intra-Community goods acquired or received by a company registered in the Finnish VAT register to be stored in commission stocks, sales stocks or similar warehouses in Finland shall be declared in the statistical declaration at the moment of entering the warehouse.
+Intra-Community goods acquired or received by a company registered in the Finnish VAT register to be stored in consignment stocks, sales stocks or similar warehouses in Finland are declared in the statistical declaration at the moment of entering the warehouse.
 The supplier or receiver of the goods may also be a foreign company registered in Finland.

 When a Finnish company buys goods that are delivered to a warehouse in Finland by a foreign company, and if a statistical declaration for these goods has already been submitted in Finland, this acquisition is considered domestic trade and need not be declared.